-Gastric ulcer is a major complication of gastrointestinal disease.
-It is considered a serious health problem that poses economic challenges and thus, has been a subject of many investigations both clinically and experimentally.
-Globally, gastric ulcer accounts for estimated 15 mortalities out of 15,000 complications annually (Milivojevic and Milosavljevic, 2020).
+Ulcer is a major disease of gastrointestinal system which accounts for estimated 15 mortalities out of 15,000 complications annually (Milivojevic and Milosavljevic, 2020).
 Even though scientists and medical researchers cannot fully ascertain the exact pathogenesis of gastric ulcer, a common ground has been established.
 Gastric mucosal ulceration occurred whenever the stomach secretion of aggressive factors (acid and pepsin) overwhelm that of protective factors (mucus and bicarbonate) resulting in disruption of the gastric mucosal layer (Malik et al., 2018).
 The pathogenesis of gastric ulcer is multifactorial in nature, these include: increased acid-pepsin secretion (Silva and de Sousa 2011), impaired bicarbonate neutralization and reduced mucus secretion (Balogun et al., 2018b).
-Numerous available orthodox drugs (such as proton pump inhibitors, histamine receptor

-1Department of Physiology, Faculty of Health Sciences, Al-Hikmah University Ilorin, Kwara State, Ilorin 240212, Nigeria antagonists and antibiotics) have been employed in treatment and management of gastric mucosal ulceration.
-However, the major challenges remain the adverse effects and resistance of these drugs with prolonged use (Alaribe et al., 2014).
-These triggered the quest for safer and cheaper antiulcer drugs.
+A great number of available orthodox drugs (such as proton pump inhibitors, histamine receptor antagonists and antibiotics) have been employed in treatment and management of gastric mucosal ulceration.
+Nevertheless, the major challenges remain the adverse effects and resistance of these drugs with prolonged use (Alaribe et al., 2014).
+These triggered the quest for safer and cheaper antiulcer natural drugs.
 In view of the above challenges, it is pertinent to investigate the phytotherapy and effectiveness of medicinal plant formulations employed in folkloric medicine for treatment, management and prevention of gastric ulcer.
-Several medicinal plants used in animal experiments have shown to possess antiulcer effects (Balogun et al., 2015; Iheagwam et al., 2020).
+Numerous medicinal plants used in animal experiments have been documented to possess antiulcer activities (Balogun et al., 2015; Iheagwam et al., 2020).
 Nauclea latifolia Smith (N. latifolia), commonly known as African peach tree, is an emerging plant of interest in the treatment, prevention and management of gastric ulcer.
 It is a flowering plant belonging to the family of Rubiaceae, and genus of Sarcocephalus.
 It is commonly known as pin cushion tree being a straggling shrub or small tree, native to the tropical Africa and Asia (Udobi et al., 2017).